HIV/AIDS in Kenya: Low Cost Antiretroviral Drugs

 ART was introduced to Kenya in the late 90s when the treatment was initially being rolled out.
 However, they did not start receiving low cost drugs until around 2003.
 Costs continued to decline, and with enough donor money, more than a million patients receive ART for free through the government.
 Recently, Kenyans with HIV got access to a high end drug for cheap due to an international deal.
 The cost per year for this drug treatment is US$75 and is a big improvement as it combines some drugs together to make the treatment plan cheaper and easier for patients living with HIV.
 This drug has been accessible in high income countries since 2014, but the new deal has placed the drug in middle and low income countries.

 Response

 During the initial outbreak of AIDS in the 80s, the Kenyan government stayed away from discussions about how big of a problem there was with HIV/AIDS in the country.
 By 1993, statements were finally made about the problem and how the situation should have been addressed sooner.
-Kenya could not afford to lose so many skilled workers to HIV/AIDS when there was currently no treatment for it.
 The response and plan to reduce the amount of HIV infections has been more extensive going into the new century and currently.

+The Joint United Nations Program on HIV/AIDS, Kenya HIV Prevention Revolution and Kenya AIDS Strategic Framework in collaboration with the Ministry of Health, strategized to reduce infections to zero by 2030.